jamesabel/python_multiprocessing_talk/README.md

 - almost all computers these days have at least 2 cores and many have 4, 6, 8, or more
 - program responsiveness (improve latency)
 - improve performance by executing across multiple processor cores (improve throughput)
+- utilize non-saturated computing resources
 - examples:
-  - one processor core handles UI while the others handle compute
+  - one processor core handles UI while others handle compute
-    - does not require managing threads as in cooperative multi-threading
+    - does not require managing thread execution time as in cooperative multi-threading
     - GIL not a factor for multiprocessing
   - spread compute across multiple cores